Find exchange courses

 Special Area Studies

-Special Area Studies (SAS) courses are regular academic courses focused on Scandinavian interest areas, European and global issues.
+These are regular academic courses focused on Scandinavian interest areas, European and global issues.

 An introductory Swedish language course (SUSA) is offered to all exchange students before the semester starts.
 Students can apply to a regular Swedish Language course as part of their study plan.